MrStahlfelge/gdx-backends/README.md

 This is exactly like libGDX 1.9.8.
 The backends in this version can be used only with libGDX 1.9.8.

-Use branch release/1.98.0 to use this version.
+Checkout branch release/1.98.0 to use this version.

 ### 1.98.1-SNAPSHOT

+Checkout branch master to use this version.

 Can be used with libGDX 1.9.9 and 1.9.8.

+This is mainly targeted towards replacing the original GWT and iOS backends for libGDX 1.9.8.

+Downgraded from 1.9.9
+* Android, GWT, iOS: Added all fixes from 1.9.9 (check the commit history)
+* iOS/GWT: Added support for pressure from 1.9.9 with one caveat: `isPeriphalAvailable` will report false for `Pressure`.
+* iOS: Added configuration options for iPhone X (hideHomeIndicator, screenEdgesDeferringSystemGestures) from 1.9.9
+* iOS: New devices added

+Downgraded from 1.9.10
+* Android, GWT, iOS: Added all fixes from 1.9.10-SNAPSHOT as of 05/31/19 (check the commit history)
+* iOS: Compatible with RoboVM 2.3.6 and this with iOS 12
+* iOS: New devices added
+* GWT: Use the real clipboard

+Own additions
 * GWT: Change logging to JavaScript console
-* Android, GWT, iOS: Added all fixes from 1.9.9.
-* iOS/GWT: Added support for pressure from 1.9.9 with one caveat: `isPeriphalAvailable` will report false for `Pressure`.

 ## Things that will be done